ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

     https://<domain>/.well-known/ct-gossip/v1/sct-feedback

 The data sent in the POST is defined in {{feedback-dataformat}}.
-This data SHOULD be sent in an already established TLS session.
+This data SHOULD be sent in an already-established TLS session.
 This makes it hard for an attacker to disrupt SCT Feedback without also disturbing ordinary secure browsing (https://).
 This is discussed more in {{blocking-policy-frustrating}}.

+The HTTPS server SHOULD respond with a HTTP 200 response code and an empty body if it was able to process the request.
+An HTTPS client who receives any other response should consider it an error.

 Some clients have trust anchors or logs that are locally added (e.g. by an administrator or by the user themselves).
 These additions